searleser97/stackexchange-corpus-builder/README.md

 # stackexchange-corpus-builder

 **CLI** utility that facilitates the recopilation of a corpus based on _Stack Exchange_ sites.
+Sentences with their corresponding labels are stored in 'csv' files.

 ## Build from source: